greentfrapp/greentfrapp.github.io/_posts/2018-08-09-social-science.md

 First-hand experience is relatively straightforward - particularly memorable events that cause the formation of personal stereotypes.
 A trivial example might include how certain names might sound particularly obnoxious or humble or fat or thin or tall or short, despite common sense telling us that names should have no effect on a person's characteristics.

 <div class='note note-left'>
-	Actually, <a href='https://www.newyorker.com/tech/elements/why-your-name-matters'>name-signalling</a> is actually a well-documented phenomenon, which shows that, surprisingly, names <i>do</i> have some effect on personal characteristics.
+	Actually, <a href='https://www.newyorker.com/tech/elements/why-your-name-matters'>name-signalling</a> is actually a well-documented phenomenon, which means that, surprisingly, names <i>do</i> have some effect on personal characteristics.
 Ironically, these effects usually have their origins in human bias, kind of like a self-fulfilling prophecy.
 </div>

 When considering inculcation and upbringing, bias and discrimination can be propagated in families, tribes and cultures, through every aspect of everyday behavior - verbal teachings, gossip, nonverbal cues, songs, stories.